This is an extended CV covering a broad range of topics. Please

 - GNU binutils/GCC/GDB toolchain

-- Makefile and build system design
+- GNU Make, redo, and incremental build + test + deployment system design

 - Soft and hard real-time systems

-- Bare metal microcontrollers and DSPs
+- Bare metal microcontrollers and DSPs, FPGAs

-- Low-level bit twiddling
+- Low-level bit twiddling, digital logic

 - Device driver implementation

-- Virtualization: VmWare, Qemu/KVM, Linux-VServer
+- Virtualization: VmWare, Qemu/KVM, LXC

 Numerical and Signal Processing